ngray122/iSmile/README.md

 # iSmile

-**iSmile** is a feel-good platform where users share what makes them smile.
+**iSmile** is a feel-good post-style platform where users share what makes them smile.
 Users have CRUD functionality and can add images and urls to external sources

 ## Tech Used